- Estate tax calculation

 - Expected inflation rate

 - This is what you expect for the average long-term inflation rate.
-A common measure of inflation in the US is the Consumer Price Index (CPI).
-From 1925 through 2012, the CPI has a long-term average of 3.0% annually.
-Over the last 40 years, the highest CPI recorded was 13.5% in 1980.
+A common measure of inflation in the U.S. is the Consumer Price Index (CPI).
+From 1925 through 2021 the CPI has a long-term average of 2.9% annually.
+Over the last 40 years the highest CPI recorded was 13.5% in 1980.
+For 2021, the last full year available, the CPI was 6.8% annually as reported by the U.S. Bureau of Labor Statistics.

 - Annual rate you expect your total assets to grow or shrink.
 Note that this is the average you expect your total asset balance to change, not the interest rate you earn on your assets.
 If your total asset balance is expected to shrink, enter a negative amount.
 If your total asset balance is expected to grow, enter a positive amount.